blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - The Majapahit controls part of the India China sea routes.
 ## Time Period 14

+### Europe
+- 1450 AD: Italy is rich and cares about art and the Ancient Greek Classics (The Renaissance Period)
+- Gutenberg invents the printing press
 ### Eurasia
 - The fourth crusade ended up capturing the Byzantine empire as part of the Latin empire and weaking Constantinople
 - 1453 AD: Ottoman Turks conquered the rest of the Byzantine empire, and founded the Ottoman Empire, or Turkish Empire